snap-stanford/snap-python/doc/source/reference/graphs.rst

 .. class:: TNEANet()
            TNEANet(Nodes, Edges)
-           TNEANet(Graph)

    Returns a new directed multigraph with node and edge attributes.
    If no parameters are provided, an empty graph is created.
 If *Nodes* and *Edges* are specified, space is preallocated for *Nodes* nodes and *Edges* edges.
-If *Graph* is specified, the new graph is a copy of the input graph.
+   Do not call these methods directly!
+To create a new :class:`TNEANet` object, use one of the :meth:`New()` methods.

    Nodes have IDs, which are arbitrary non-negative integers.
 Edges have IDs.
    There can be more than one directed edge from one source node to